wonmor/OurClip/README.md

 # OurClip
-OurClip is a SOS notifier compatible with Apple AirTags.
+OurClip is a SOS notifier compatible with Apple AirTag.